SecondBook5/HNSC_Omics_Database/README.md

 - **Future Expansion**: Prepare for machine learning models and advanced visualizations for systems biology insights.

 ## Current Status
-We are currently in the ** Data Integration* with initial sources including datasets from GEO, TCGA, and CPTAC.
+We are currently in the **Data Integration Phase** with initial sources including datasets from GEO, TCGA, and CPTAC.

 ## Features
 - Integration of multi-omics data.